microsoft/rust-for-dotnet-devs/src/language/custom-types/members.md

 ## Events

-Rust has no built-in support for type members to adverstise and fire events, like C# has with the `event` keyword.
+Rust has no built-in support for type members to advertise and fire events, like C# has with the `event` keyword.

 ## Properties